 - Use Notepad to open the file.

 - Once the file is open in Notepad, look for the line below:

 - Save the Notepad file, then check if the issue has been resolved.

 If the glitch occurred after you updated your operating system, there is no need to worry.
 As we’ve mentioned, the issue does not affect the functionality of your Windows 10 computer.
 On the other hand, you should still stay cautious.
 If you start seeing duplicate folders with no known trigger or cause, you must look into the problem and perform an investigation.
 In some cases, this issue can happen due to virus or malware infection.

 Your best option for resolving problems like this is to install a comprehensive and reliable anti-virus.
 There are many security software programs out there, and it can be challenging to choose the right one.
 It is important that you select a product that is trusted by many.
 You will be delighted to know that Auslogics Anti-Malware fits the bill.
-Designed by a certified Microsoft Gold Application Developer, this tool can provide you with top-notch protection against data safety threats and malware.
+Designed by a certified Microsoft Silver Application Developer, this tool can provide you with top-notch protection against data safety threats and malware.

 What’s great about Auslogics Anti-Malware is it is comprehensive enough to catch items that your main anti-virus may miss.
 So, you can expect it to identify what’s creating the duplicate executable files on your computer.
 It will keep your PC safe and secure, providing you with the peace of mind that you need.

 Unstable PC performance is often caused by outdated or corrupt drivers.
 Auslogics Driver Updater diagnoses driver issues and lets you update old drivers all at once or one at a time to get your PC running smoother